Ystradgynlais: Transport

 National Cycle Route 43 passes by the southern edge of the town on the line of the former Swansea Vale Railway which linked Swansea via the Neath and Brecon Railway at Coelbren with Brecon.
 Ystradgynlais railway station was operational from 1869 to 1923.

 The A4067 road linking West Cross, Swansea, with Sennybridge ran through the town until the 1970s, when it was diverted onto the bypass that follows the line of the former Swansea Canal.

+Ystradgynlais has a bus station, served hourly by the First Cymru-operated X6 to and from Swansea, as well as the long-distance TrawsCymru T6 between Swansea and Brecon.

 Sport

 The town is the home of Ystradgynlais F.C. and Ystradgynlais RFC.
 Ystradgynlais RFC was established in 1890 and has a fierce rivalry with Ystalyfera RFC and Abercrave RFC.

 Watchmaking

 In 1946, Smiths Industries Ltd, Ingersoll Ltd and Vickers Armstrong founded the Anglo-Celtic Watch Co.
 Ltd. producing watches on the Ynyscedwyn estate on the outskirts of Ystradgynlais.
 The factory was officially opened by Hugh Dalton on 15 March 1947.
 Vickers Armstrong sold their shares to the other two companies in 1948.
 The company became one of the largest producers of watches in Europe, producing up to 1.25 million watches a year until 1980 when it closed.